radanskoric/radanskoric.github.io/_posts/2024-07-16-minesweeper-100-lines-of-clean-ruby.markdown

 ## ASCII printing the board

-We'll print the board on the command line by iterating over the grid, converting the cells to ASCII characters:
+To print the board on the command line we'll iterate over the grid, converting the cells to ASCII characters:
 ```ruby
 AsciiRenderer = Data.define(:grid) do
   def render(output = $stdout)